beincom/bic-smart-contract-v2/src/distribute/README.md

 - Users can only claim with valid proofs

 ### Reentrancy Protection
-- `nonReentrant` modifier on claim function
+- `nonReentrant` modifier on claim functions
 - Uses OpenZeppelin's ReentrancyGuard

 ### Double-Claim Prevention